 OneCare Vermont network participants will continue to treat all Medicare beneficiaries and bill Medicare for services as they do today, and will be paid under their normal Medicare fee-for-service reimbursement models.
 Medicare will establish an expected total cost of care target for OneCare Vermont based on all historical Part A and Part B expenditures for the attributed Medicare beneficiaries.
 This target will include an increase factor for the national trend in Medicare expenditures.
 If the actual total cost of care rendered to the OneCare Vermont-attributed Medicare beneficiaries is lower than the expected cost by more than the minimum savings threshold, the ACO earns shared savings from this difference.
 Ninety percent of any shared savings received by OneCare Vermont will be distributed among the network participants.
 Ten percent will be used to partially offset expenses of OneCare Vermont.

 The MSSP has specified quality performance measures across four domains.
-OneCare Vermont will need to collect and submit data that will be used to generate an overall quality score for OneCare Vermont by Medicare.
-For year one of the MSSP, OneCare Vermont will only need to submit a complete data set to qualify for full savings eligibility (“pay-for-reporting”).
+OneCare Vermont will need to collect and submit data that will be used to generate an overall quality score for OneCare Vermont.
+In year one of the MSSP, OneCare Vermont will only need to submit a complete data set to qualify for full savings eligibility (“pay-for-reporting”).
 In subsequent years, OneCare Vermont will need to meet a minimum performance threshold to be eligible for shared savings.

 If this minimum is exceeded and OneCare Vermont does achieve the cost target by more than the minimum savings rate, the actual shared savings amount will be adjusted by OneCare Vermont’s overall quality score.
-Medicare intends to publish these exact parameters as the “pay-for-performance” period (year 2) approaches.
+Medicare intends to publish these exact parameters as the “pay-for-performance” period (year 2 and beyond) approaches.

 Although there are additional required elements in the MSSP for an ACO organization, most of the program details are left to an individual ACO to define.
 This includes network development and participation agreements, shared savings distribution models, and clinical improvement approaches.